DataFire/Integrations/integrations/generated/google_testing/README.md

 * GoogleCloudStorage `object`: A storage location within Google cloud storage (GCS).
   * gcsPath `string`: The path to a directory in GCS that will

+### LauncherActivityIntent
+* LauncherActivityIntent `object`: Specifies an intent that starts the main launcher activity.

 ### Locale
 * Locale `object`: A location/region designation for language.
   * id `string`: The id for this locale.
   * name `string`: A human-friendly name for this language/locale.
-  * region `string`: A human-friendy string representing the region for this locale.
+  * region `string`: A human-friendly string representing the region for this locale.
   * tags `array`: Tags for this dimension.
     * items `string`